nettix-oy/SublimeTextXdebug/README.md

+This is a fork of mrphang:s develop -branch.
+It does two things:
-This fork does one thing only: it tries to render context variable trees in a (hopefully) easier to read way, somewhat like the Xdebug client in PhpStorm does it.
+- it tries to render context variable trees in a (hopefully) easier to read way, somewhat like the Xdebug client in PhpStorm does it.
 This is what it looks like:

 ![SublimeTextXdebug](http://i.imgur.com/dapUcQa.png?1)

+- it adds a setting for specifying the host ip (default: 0.0.0.0).

 # SublimeTextXdebug
 Xdebug debugger client integration for Sublime Text.